cristiancarjaliu/PriceTag/README.md

 ## Install & run
 1. Download and extract the release.
 2. Run `PriceTag.exe`.
-3. Complete the enrollment flow on first launch.
+3. Complete enrollment on first launch.
 4. Configure label options (discount, barcode/QR, producer name).
-5. Use **Model fisier** to generate the Excel template, fill it in, then **Prelucrare fisier** to export PDF.
+5. Generate the Excel template, fill it in, then process it to export PDF labels.

 ## Updates
-- Manual distribution for now (no auto-update).
+- Manual distribution (no auto-update).

 ## Screenshots